ytanruengsri/utha-ui/README.md

 $ yarn run storybook
 ```

-open `http://localhost:9001` in your faviourite browser
+open `http://localhost:9001` in your favourite browser

+## How to deploy to gh-page?
+- Push latest changes to master and keep master clean
+- run `yarn run deploy`